triska/clpfd/README.md

    constraints for **declarative integer arithmetic**, obtaining very general programs that can be used in all directions.
-Declarative integer arithmetic is the simplest and most common use of CLP(FD) constraints, helping you to increase the purity of your programs.
+Declarative integer arithmetic is the simplest and most common use of CLP(FD) constraints.
+They are easy to understand and use this way, and often increase generality and logical purity of your code.

 2. [**sendmory.pl**](sendmory.pl) A simple cryptoarithmetic puzzle.
    The task is to assign one of the digits 0,...,9 to each of the